Feature lists¶

 Note that the Project Data tab defaults to showing All Features, which is not actually a feature list but instead a way to view every feature in the dataset.

-Select a feature list¶
+Select a feature list

 To use a feature list other than the list assigned by DataRobot, select the list to use as the default modeling list from the Feature List dropdown.
-The new setting is reflected under the Start button:

-Create feature lists¶
+Create feature lists

 If you do not want to use one of the automatically created feature lists, you can create customized feature lists and train your models on them to see if they yield a better model.
 You can create these lists from the Data page or the menu.
 Additionally, you can create lists based on feature impact from the Feature Impact tab, including lists with redundant features removed.
 You can later manage these lists from the Feature Lists tab.

-Create feature lists from the Data page¶
+Create feature lists from the Data page

 To create feature lists from the Data page:

-- Select the Project Data tab.
+1. Select the Project Data tab.

-Optionally, from the Feature List dropdown select All Features to display all columns (features) in your dataset.
+2. (Optional) From the Feature List dropdown select All Features to display all columns (features) in your dataset.

-Use the checkboxes to the left of a feature name to select a set of features.
+3. Use the checkboxes to the left of a feature name to select a set of features.
 When you select the first feature, the Create Feature List link becomes active.

-Select each feature you want added to your new list and click Create Feature List.
+4. Select each feature you want added to your new list and click Create Feature List.

 Enter a name in the resulting dialog box and click Create feature list.
 The page display updates to show only those features that are part of the new list (highlighted in blue in the Feature List dropdown).

-Click in the box to select all, or deselect any, selected features.
+!!! tip Click in the box to select all, or deselect any, selected features.

-Create feature lists from the menu¶
+Create feature lists from an existing list

 Clicking a feature list name causes DataRobot to select all features on the displayed page that are members of the chosen feature list (set by the Feature List dropdown).
-For example, set the Feature List to Informative Features and then, from the menu dropdown, select the example created above (Top5).
-DataRobot automatically selects (checks the left-hand boxes) of the five features in the Top5 list.
-You can now use that as a base and add or drop features to create a new list:

-Feature Lists tab¶
+Feature Lists tab

 The Feature Lists tab of the the Data page provides a mechanism for managing feature lists.
 It provides a summary (name, number of features, number of models, created date, and description) of DataRobot-created and custom feature lists and allows you to delete or rename (some) lists to help avoid clutter and confusion.
 A lock() next to the name indicates the list cannot be deleted.